ilayn/harold/docs/tut_convert.rst

     general, this problem is numerically very rich with strange pathological cases hence a post-inspection is always a good idea.

-.. warning:: The naming convention of these functions has not been
-    settled yet.
-So some underscores might go in and the names can change until the proper release is published.

 From ``Transfer()`` to ``State()``